 - The park has an entrance fee

-We’ve been traveling Skyline drive for many years and we’ve learned a few things and offer these Skyline Drive Travel Tips to help you enjoy your visit:
+We’ve been traveling Skyline Drive VA for many years and we’ve learned a few things and offer these Skyline Drive Travel Tips to help you enjoy your visit:

 - Take your time and don’t hurry.
 The Skyline drive speed limit is 35 MPH.
 Don’t speed!
 Many people are there to enjoy the views and will suddenly pull off or be driving very slow.
 If you speed, you could easily run into them or some of the wildlife around the Parkway.
 Take your time, go slow, and enjoy the views and journey.

-- Weather – While traveling the parkway, you will often experience very thick fog and often rain.
+- Weather–While traveling the parkway, you will often experience very thick fog and often rain.
 Be extra careful in these conditions.
 Turn on your headlights or even your flashers and slow down.
-We‘ve often been in conditions where you couldn’t see more than 20-30 feet in front of your car!
+We‘ve often been in conditions where you couldn’t see over 20-30 feet in front of your car!
 If you feel uncomfortable driving, pull over at an overlook and wait for the fog to clear up or thin out.

 - Fill’er Up!
 Make sure you have plenty of gas before you get on the Skyline Drive.
 There are areas where there are no gas stations for a bit.

-- Pulling Over – Pulling over along the Skyline Drive is permitted unless signs say otherwise.
-Some of the best and most unique views are available at locations other than the popular overlooks.
+- Pulling Over–Pulling over along the Skyline Drive is permitted unless signs say otherwise.
+Some of the best and unique views are available at locations other than the popular overlooks.
 Just make sure you pull completely off the parkway and make sure you can get back out.
-The sides of the parkway are often a bit muddy, so make sure you don’t get stuck.
+The sides of the parkway are often muddy, so make sure you don’t get stuck.
 If you have a 4-wheel drive, it’s always a good option.

-- Camping – Camping is permitted on the Skyline Drive and in the Shenendoah National Park at designated campgrounds.
-You cannot, in most cases, just camp on the side of the road.
+- Camping–Camping is permitted on the Skyline Drive and in the Shenendoah National Park at designated campgrounds.
+You cannot, most times, just camp on the side of the road.

-- Picnics and Food – Packing a picnic lunch and eating at one of the many scenic overlooks or picnic areas on The Parkway is a real treat and highly recommended.
+- Picnics and Food–Packing a picnic lunch and eating at one of the many scenic overlooks or picnic areas on The Parkway is a real treat and highly recommended.
 Just make sure you don’t leave any food or trash behind.
-Make sure that food is packed in air tight containers if possible, especially if you plan to park and leave your car for any period of time.
+Make sure that food is packed in air-tight containers if possible, especially if you plan to park and leave your car for any period.
 There are bears, and they may break into your car to get to the food.

-- Bicycles/Motorcycles – Bicycles and of course Motorcycles are both allowed on the Skyline Drive.
-On any given day, you will often see many of both.
-Watch for them and when passing Bicycles, please stay far behind them until you get to a good straight area to pass.
-Do not try to pass them in a turn.
+- Bicycles/Motorcycles–Bicycles and, of course, Motorcycles are both allowed on the Skyline Drive.
+On any day, you will often see many of both.
+Watch for them and when passing bicycles, please stay far behind them until you get to a good straight area to pass.
+Do not pass them on a turn.

-- Camera – Make sure you bring a camera, I can guarantee you that you’ll want to take pictures and plenty of them.
+- Camera–Make sure you bring a camera. we can guarantee you that you’ll want to take pictures and plenty of them.

 Skyline Drive Wildlife